ericmann/WP-Core-Contributions-Widget/readme.txt

 * `title` -> Title of the page being changed.
 * `description` -> Description of the change made.
 * `revision` -> Revision number according to the Codex wiki (used to create a link).
+* `function_ref` -> Boolean flag regarding whether or not the change was to a function reference.
+Removes "Function Reference/" from the page title.

 == Screenshots ==